Shibboleth interconnection

 Preamble

-Step 1: Upload the IDP metadata to LockSelf
+Step 1: Upload the IdP metadata to LockSelf

-This first step consists of retrieving the metadata file from your IDP.
+This first step consists of retrieving the metadata file from your IdP.

-Step 2: Retrieve the application metadata
+Step 2: Retrieve the application's metadata

 https://FQDN/saml2/metadata